mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

             -   Takes 40m
         -   LGBM + DART (Dropout meets multiple Additive Regression Trees) See notebook: https://www.kaggle.com/code/ragnar123/amex-lgbm-dart-cv-0-7963
-            -   Same feature engineering as XGBoos
+            -   Same feature engineering as XGBoost
             -   Nice structure
             -   To use DART with Early Stopping see comments and also the
                 discussion: https://www.kaggle.com/competitions/amex-default-prediction/discussion/332575